usnistgov/BF/content/en/Info/BF Classes/_CDS/CPH.md

 	</tr>
 	<tr>
 			<td>Execution Space </td>
-	<td>Execution Space operation attribute type – Shows where the operation code is running or with what privilege level.</td>
+	<td>Execution Space operation attribute type – Shows where the operation is executed or the privilege level at which it runs.</td>
 	</tr>
 	<tr>
 			<td>   Userland </td>